synk-nagendra/cars-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+#Setup on local
+Pelase clone this repo on your local machine, run below commands to install project dependencies -cd cars-ui
+-npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To run on local server, it's using nestjs APIs running at http://localhost:3000/api Please update the API path in environments/environment.ts file if you need to change the api URI

 ## Code scaffolding